sumedhakanakala/Guess-The-Number-Game/README.md

 # Guess-The-Number-Game
 The Guess the Number Game is a simple web-based game where players try to guess a randomly generated number between 1 and 100.
-The game provides hints (Too High / Too Low) and tracks the number of attempts.
+The game provides hints (High / Low) and tracks the number of attempts.
 Built using HTML, CSS, and JavaScript, it offers an interactive and fun user experience.
 # 🎯 Guess the Number Game

 A simple web-based game where the player tries to guess a randomly generated number between **1 and 100**.
 The game provides hints and tracks the number of attempts.